tchbihsan/CodeFest2024/challenges/Challenge01.md

   - Amazon S3 is an object storage service that is widely used for storing images, videos, files, hosting static website and many more features!
   - DynamoDB is designed to handle large volumes of data and suitable for applications that require low-latency access to large datasets like mobile apps, gaming, IoT and real time analytics.

+## Description

+1. You need to deploy one S3 bucket and create a directory to store the html files.
+2. You need to deploy one DynamoDB and write some test data into the newly created database.

 ## Key Concepts

 - **Object storage service –** A service that manages data as object where each object contains data, metadata and a unique identifier.